dvera/riskreport/biomarker/glucose.md

 ## Blood Glucose

 Blood glucose is a measure of blood sugar level and is used to diagnose and monitor diabetes.
-Blood glucose is regulated by insuli and produced/processed by the pancreas and liver.
+Blood glucose is regulated by insulin and produced/processed by the pancreas and liver.

 <div style="display: flex; flex-direction: column; gap: 10px;">